-1. A brief history of the organization, major accomplishments, any relevant experience and established relationships that may be important to carrying out the requirements of the grant which were not previously addressed in the Projective Narrative.

-2. An organizational chart that illustrates the hierarchy of roles and responsibilities of the organization as it pertains to the staff/team affiliated with the Grant project.
+- 1. A brief history of the organization, major accomplishments, any relevant experience and established relationships that may be important to carrying out the requirements of the grant which were not previously addressed in the Projective Narrative. - 2.
+An organizational chart that illustrates the hierarchy of roles and responsibilities of the organization as it pertains to the staff/team affiliated with the proposal.

-D. FINANCIAL ASSESSMENT - 250 POINTS
+E. FINANCIAL ASSESSMENT - 250 POINTS

-The Financial Assessment component of the RFGA will include a review of the Rural Hospital Tax Credit 2022 Ranking of Financial Need.

-This section requires no action by the applicant.
-Scoring for this section is outlined below.
-Scoring Methodology:
+The Financial Assessment component of the RFGA will include a review of the Rural Hospital Tax Credit 2024 Ranking of Financial Need.
+This section requires no action by the applicant, regardless of the selected track.
+The scoring for this section is outlined below: